opulo-inc/hardware.cafe/_handbook/certs/testing.md

 - Soldering iron and spare components of different values if a component hot-swap on a PCB is necessary
 - Mobile electrical tool set
 - Many extra power supplies, IEC cables
-- Aluminum tape and Aluminum foil
+- Aluminum tape and Aluminum foil (used for testing shielding certain parts of the device during RE to determine what is kicking out interference)
 - Electrical tape
 - Anything needed to update the functionality of your device (eg router as an access point for a wireless device, monitor and keyboard for changing configuration, programming cable for flashing different versions of firmware)